Fiji: Sport

 Sports are very popular in Fiji, particularly sports involving physical contact.
 Fiji's national sport is Rugby sevens.
 Cricket is a minor sport in Fiji.
 Cricket Fiji is an associate member of the International Cricket Council ("ICC").
 Netball is the most popular women's participation sport in Fiji.
 The national team has been internationally competitive, at Netball World Cup competitions reaching 6th position in 1999, its highest level to date.
 The team won gold medals at the 2007 and 2015 Pacific Games.

 Because of the success of Fiji's national basketball teams, the popularity of basketball has experienced rapid growth in recent years.
 In the past, the country only had few basketball courts, which severely limited Fijians who desired to practice the sport more frequently.
 Through recent efforts by the national federation Basketball Fiji and with the support of the Australian government, many schools have been able to construct courts and provide their students with basketball equipment.

+Vijay Singh, a PGA golfer from Fiji, was ranked the world number one male golfer for a total of 32 weeks.